 Daniel Cardoso Llach

 Daniel Cardoso Llach is an architect, design scholar, and researcher interested in issues of automation in design, interdisciplinary creativity, human-machine interaction, and technological cultures in architecture and design.
-He teaches architecture in the School of Architecture at Carnegie Mellon University as Associate Teaching Track faculty, where he chairs the Master of Science in Computational Design program and co-directs the CoDe Lab.
+He teaches architecture in the School of Architecture at Carnegie Mellon University as an Associate Professor, where he chairs the Master of Science in Computational Design program and co-directs the CoDe Lab.